Nick Oberthaler

 'I often use very contradictory materials, every step in my working practice could be described as a balancing act on a thin line evading categorisation.
 It's also about the reaction / rebound between me and the work / surface within the coordinates of time and the used media.'

 Oberthaler was born in Bad Ischl, Austria in 1981.
-He studied at the Vienna Academy of Fine Arts and the École Supérieure des Beaux-Arts in Geneva, and now lives and works between Vienna and Hamburg.
-His teaching activities include a professorship for Painting at the École Nationale Supérieure des Beaux-Arts de Lyon (2020–22).
-His works are displayed in important institutional collections, including the 21er Haus / Belvedere, Vienna; Landesgalerie Linz and Caldic Collection/Museum Voorlinden, Wassenaar, the Netherlands.
-International exhibitions include Distinct Oscillations Revisited, with Wilfrid Almendra, Adelaïde, Marseille (2018); RIDEAUX/blinds, Institut d'Art Contemporain Villeurbanne/Rhône-Alpes, France (2015); The Blackbird Must be Flying, with Thomas Julier, Centre d'Art Bastille, Grenoble (2014–15); Calculated Reserve, Museo Hendrik Christian Andersen/Galleria Nazionale d'Arte Moderna, Rome (2014); and Minimal Myth, Museum Boijmans van Beuningen, Rotterdam (2012).
+He studied at the Vienna Academy of Fine Arts and the École Supérieure des Beaux-Arts in Geneva, and currently lives and works between Brussels and Vienna.
+His teaching activities include a professorship for Painting at the École Nationale Supérieure des Beaux-Arts de Lyon (since 2020).
+His works are held in important institutional collections, including the 21er Haus/Belvedere, Vienna; LENTOS, Linz; Landesgalerie Linz; and Caldic Collection/Museum Voorlinden, Wassenaar, Netherlands.
+He has been featured in numerous international exhibitions, notably RIDEAUX/blinds, Institut d’Art Contemporain Villeurbanne/FRAC Rhône-Alpes, France (2015); The blackbird must be flying, with Thomas Julier, Centre d’Art Bastille, Grenoble (2014); Calculated Reserve, Museo Hendrik Christian Andersen/Galleria Nazionale d’Arte Moderna, Rome (2014); and Minimal Myth, Museum Boijmans van Beuningen, Rotterdam (2012).

 Videos